Join the Great Dane Care Newsletter!

 So How Much Does a Great Dane Cost Again?

 Repeat costs such as vaccinations and food were accounted for to help provide a more accurate estimate.
-Also, note that regional cost of living differences create large ranges in cost and as such are reflected in the range.
+Also, note that regional cost of living differences create large ranges in cost and, as such, are reflected in the range.
 The decision to adopt versus purchase from a breeder is also a large factor in the gap.

 I estimate that the average cost of a healthy Great Dane in its first two years will fall between $3,000 – $10,000.
-Keep in mind that this does not account for additional health issues that could arise such as dysplasia or GDV.
+Keep in mind that this does not account for additional health issues that could arise, such as dysplasia or GDV.

 It also does not include fees for daycare or boarding, as families’ needs for these services will vary widely.